Bestselling Author of The Shallows and Superbloom

 Carr is also the author of two other influential books, The Big Switch: Rewiring the World, from Edison to Google (2008), which the Financial Times called “the best read so far about the significance of the shift to cloud computing,” and Does IT Matter?
 (2004).

 Carr has written for many newspapers and magazines, including The Atlantic, the Wall Street Journal, the New York Times, the Washington Post, Wired, Nature, Politico, MIT Technology Review, and The New Atlantis.
 His essays, including “Is Google Making Us Stupid?” and “The Great Forgetting,” have been collected in several anthologies, including The Best American Science and Nature Writing, The Best Spiritual Writing, and The Best Technology Writing.
-Since 2005, he has written the popular blog Rough Type.
+Before launching New Cartographies in 2024, he wrote the popular blog Rough Type for twenty years.

 In addition to speaking at many professional and academic events, Carr has appeared as a commentator on television and radio programs, including NPR’s All Things Considered and OnPoint, the PBS NewsHour, MSNBC’s Morning Joe, CBS Sunday Morning, and the Colbert Report.